Harvb2000/reminderapp/readme.md

 **Markdown:** Is only used in the readme.md file, used to give information about the project in the repository.
 It's what you are reading from now.

 ## How to set this project on your computer

+This project requires the a script from the Vue.Js website [Vue.Js script](https://cdn.jsdelivr.net/npm/vue@2.5.13/dist/vue.js)